 16 - Enhancer - Up front.
 The friend who is a bit snobbish about their unbelievably intellectual mind.
 They also have a way of giving you solid advice that opens your mind to things you weren’t previously aware of.
 If you need someone to tell it like it is, they are the perfect friend to go to.
 They have three social circles.
 1. Inner Circle.
 The people the Enhancer really cares about.
 They are the ones who have stood the test of time, see the subtleties and a side that most never see including introverted feeling, one of the hardest cognitive functions to understand, explain and observe.
 2. Outer Circle.
 The “necessary” people.
 Interaction occurs because they are useful and/or in the way of plans.
 Never truly cared about unless their worth proved on the go.
 May feel pity about them on how easily they ruin their lives over obsessions and with cowardice.
 3. Acquaintances.
 Feel or show a lack of interest or concern; indifferent; apathetic.

 14 - Objective Thinker - Myers Briggs MBTI - ISTJ.
 Introvert, Sensing, Thinking, Judging.
 KIERSEY - Guardian - Inspector. iPERSONIC - Reliable Realist.
+Other - Examiner.
 Career: Accountant, insurance underwriter, office manager, bank examiner, detective, IRS agent, teaching, medicine, legal and technical occupations.
 Key hate: Crowds.
 Examples: Warren Buffett; Richard Nixon; Angela Merkel.

 15 - Perfectionist - Myers Briggs MBTI - INTP.
 Introvert, Intuitive, Thinking, Perceiving.
 KIERSEY - Rational - Architect. iPERSONIC - Analytical Thinker.
+Other - Engineer.
 Career: Optometrist, plastic surgeon, neurologist, scientist, lawyer, architect, financial analyst, higher academic levels - archeology, chemistry, philosophy or mathematics, musician, inventor, or photographer.
 Restorer of antiques or old cars.
 Key hate: Rejection.
 Examples: Albert Einstein; Charles Darwin; Socrates.

 16 - Enhancer - Myers Briggs MBTI - INTJ.
 Introvert, Intuitive, Thinking, Judging.
 KIERSEY - Rational - Mastermind. iPERSONIC - Independent Thinker.
+Other - Strategist.
 Career: Scientific researcher, design engineer, environmental planner, genetics, medicine, college and university level educator, lawyer, business analyst, strategic planner, an artist, inventor, or designer.
 Any position that requires intensity.
 Key hate: Insanity.
 Examples: Mark Zuckerberg; Arnold Schwarzenegger; Vladimir Putin.

 will to animal welfare.
 Easily satisfied with purchases and indulges occasionally.